About Alison

 Photo credit: Laura Kirkpatrick

-Alison’s poems are published or forthcoming in RHINO, Tupelo Quarterly, Terrain.org, Connecticut River Review, Plant-Human Quarterly, Subnivean, About Place Journal, Crosswinds Poetry Journal, Great River Review, EcoTheo Review, The Dewdrop, and an anthology of bird poems, Little by Little, the Bird Builds Its Nest (Petit à petit, l'oiseau fait son nid), by Paris Morning Publications.
-Her poem "Fragments" received second place in the RHINO Poetry 2024 Ralph Hamilton Editors' Prize; and a six-poem suite was a 2023 Subnivean Poetry Award finalist, judged by Kazim Ali.
-Her essay “Teacher Bird: or Meditations on Phoebe” was a creative nonfiction finalist in phoebe: a Journal of Literature and Art.
-Alison has published two essays about her experience with gun violence: “Straight to the Head” (Turning Wheel) and “Shot into Life” (ReVision) which received an Honorable Mention in The Best Spiritual Essays 1997.
+Alison’s poems are published or forthcoming in RHINO, Tupelo Quarterly, Terrain.org, Pangyrus, Connecticut River Review, Plant-Human Quarterly, Subnivean, About Place Journal, Crosswinds Poetry Journal, Great River Review, Emerge Literary Journal, EcoTheo Review, The Dewdrop, Humana Obscura, and Earthshine, as well as the anthology Little By Little the Bird Builds its Nest.
+Her poem "Fragments" received second place in the RHINO Poetry Ralph Hamilton Editors' Prize (2024) and was nominated for a Pushcart Prize; and a six-poem suite addressing her personal experience with gun violence was a Subnivean Poetry Award finalist (2023), judged by Kazim Ali.
+Alison also published two essays about her experience with gun violence: “Straight to the Head” (Turning Wheel) and “Shot into Life” (ReVision) which received an Honorable Mention in The Best Spiritual Essays.
+Her piece “Teacher Bird: or Meditations on Phoebe” was a creative nonfiction finalist in phoebe: a journal of literature and art.

-Among her honors, Alison was awarded a 2023 Artist-in-residence at Trail Wood, the homestead of naturalist Edwin Way Teale; and in 2022 she received the first annual Vicious Circle Award from The Poetry Society of New York for her contributions to the world of poetry.
-A graduate of the Brooklyn Poets Mentorship Program, Alison serves as a reader for The Rumpus and sits on the board of the Hellbenders Gathering of Poets for environmental writing.
 She is currently at work on her first collection of poems as well as co-editing an anthology of new bird writing with J. Drew Lanham.

+Among her honors, Alison was awarded a 2023 Artist-in-residence at Trail Wood, homestead of naturalist Edwin Way Teale; and in 2022 she received the first annual Vicious Circle Award from The Poetry Society of New York for her contributions to the world of poetry.
+A 2022 graduate of the Brooklyn Poets Mentorship Program, Alison serves as a reader for The Rumpus and sits on the board of the Hellbenders Gathering of Poets for environmental writing.

 When not writing, she spends much of her time tending her woodland garden, an unending source of inspiration.
 A member of The Garden Club of America and retired Master Gardener, Alison offers her presentation The Wonder of Woodland Wildflowers: or Starting a Woodland Garden by Accident, illustrated with her photographs and poems, to other garden enthusiasts.

-Follow Alison on Instagram #alisongranucci
+See Press Kit page for Short Bio / Follow Alison on Instagram #alisongranucci